 “Sounds fun….”
 Javier joked.

 “Ehh…..nah.
-They are green.
+They're green.
 Both of them seem nervous being assigned to this planet.”

 “Why?”

 “I don’t know.
 Something about this system makes me uncomfortable.
 It feels so…..alone in the galaxy.
-Like we have just our star, this planet, and two others worlds.
+Like we have just our star, this planet, a tiny little moon, and two other worlds.
 The other planets are so far away that even the UWA has little interest in checking them out.
 I don’t even recall a science vessel even studying them.”

 “I think it is also the fact that even with the extra ships, this planet is still not fully habited.
 Mars, Cebravis, and Batrice are more important than Aphadus.
 You should know this too…..I mean, you grew up on this planet.”